Sreelekhasanthanam/Comparing-Classifiers17.1/README.md

 The supervised learning algorithm K-nearest neighbors (KNN) was used for classification in this analysis.

 <h4>Logistic Regression</h4>
-The supervised learning algorithm Logistic regression was also used for classification in this analysis, since the dependent variable is binary.The pipeline model is shown on Figure 29.
+The supervised learning algorithm Logistic regression was also used for classification in this analysis, since the dependent variable is binary.

 <h4>Support Vector Machine</h4>
-The supervised learning support vector machine (SVM) is used for classification in this analysis.The pipeline model is shown on Figure 32.
+The supervised learning support vector machine (SVM) is used for classification in this analysis.

 <h4>Decision Tree</h4>
-The supervised learning decision tree is used for classification in this analysis.The pipeline model is shown on Figure 35.
+The supervised learning decision tree is used for classification in this analysis.

 <h2>Evaluation</h2>
 As it can be observed,  the best model seems to be Logistic Regression as shown on Table 1.
 Also, it can be observed,  the elapsed time consumed for fitting for the SVC model is significantly larger than the rest of the models.
 The reason for that is that the option probability=True was used in this model, in order to be able to make it work to generate a later its precision- recall curve.
 This type of curve works much better for moderate to large imbalanced data than the ROC-curve, which is the case for the dataset used in this analysis.
 This curve ( see figure 38) may indicate that the best model is the Logistic Regression(red line), however,  it did consume a bit more elapsed time than that of KNeighborsClassifier.
 The confusion matrix (figure 39) and some of its associated statistics (see Table 2) suggest that the precision number seems to be a bit  better in the KNeighborsClassifier (73%) versus the Logistic regression  (67%), Support vector Machine  (63%),and Decision Tree (64%) , but Support Vector Machine model seems to have a bit better recall number (56%),  versus the Logistic regression  (53%), Decision Tree (54%),and  KNeighborsClassifier  (41%) .
 However, it is thought that the recall is more important, since the bank would greatly regret if potentially good clients are predicted not to subscribe a term deposit.
 In other words, minimizing the number of False Negatives would be of paramount importance for the bank, specially knowing that those outnumber the number of False Positives.
 However, overall, it was thought that Logistic Regression model may be considered the winner for classifying the dataset analyzed in this study.
 The KNeighborsClassifier and Decision Tree are fairly decent as well.